-Furthermore, Article 4 AIA, as explained in recital 20. obligates providers and deployers of AI systems, to ensure, to their best extent, a sufficient level of AI literacy of their staff and other persons dealing with the operation and use of AI systems on their behalf, taking into account their technical knowledge, experience, education and training and the context the AI systems are to be used in, and considering the persons or groups of persons on whom the AI systems are to be used.
+Furthermore, Article 4 AIA, as explained in recital 20. obligates manufacturers and deployers of AI systems, to ensure, to their best extent, a sufficient level of AI literacy of their staff and other persons dealing with the operation and use of AI systems on their behalf, taking into account their technical knowledge, experience, education and training and the context the AI systems are to be used in, and considering the persons or groups of persons on whom the AI systems are to be used.

-AI literacy / RM management system /Annex I 4 c MDR

 Annex I – Qualification decision tree